 Monotherapy and previous oral regimens of fluoroquinolones (eg, ciprofloxacin, levofloxacin, ofloxacin) or cefixime are no longer recommended because of increasing drug resistance.
 Test of cure is recommended only for patients treated with an alternative regimen for pharyngeal infections.

-DGI with gonococcal arthritis is initially treated with IM or IV antibiotics (eg, ceftriaxone 1 g IM or IV every 24 hours, ceftizoxime 1 g IV every 8 hours, cefotaxime 1 g IV every 8 hours) continued for 24 to 48 hours once symptoms lessen, followed by 4 to 7 days of oral therapy.
-A single dose of azithromycin 1 g is also always given (1).
-Antichlamydial therapy is also routinely given.
+DGI with gonococcal arthritis is initially treated with IM or IV antibiotics (eg, ceftriaxone 1 g IM or IV every 24 hours, ceftizoxime 1 g IV every 8 hours, cefotaxime 1 g IV every 8 hours) continued for 24 to 48 hours once symptoms lessen, followed by oral therapy guided by antimicrobial susceptibility testing, for a total treatment course of at least 7 days.
+A single dose of azithromycin 1 g is also always given for adjunctive therapy for the gonococcal infection and for possible co-infection with C. trachomatis (1 Treatment reference Gonorrhea is caused by the bacteria Neisseria gonorrhoeae.
+It typically infects epithelia of the urethra, cervix, rectum, pharynx, or conjunctivae, causing irritation or pain and purulent discharge... read more ).

 Gonococcal purulent arthritis usually requires repeated synovial fluid drainage either with repeated arthrocentesis or arthroscopically.
 Initially, the joint is immobilized in a functional position.
 Passive range-of-motion exercises should be started as soon as patients can tolerate them.
 Once pain subsides, more active exercises, with stretching and muscle strengthening, should begin.
 Over 95% of patients treated for gonococcal arthritis recover complete joint function.
 Because sterile joint fluid accumulations (effusions) may develop and persist for prolonged periods, an anti-inflammatory drug may be beneficial.